 How to get to Naissaar?

 Regular service to Naissaar runs from May to October.
-The service is organised by the company Sunlines on its 200-seat ship Venus, which departs from Tallinn to Naissaar from the A3 quay at the Seaplane Harbour.
+The service is organised by the company Monica on its 200-seat ship also named Monica, which departs from Tallinn to Naissaar from opposite the Pirita yacht club harbour.
 Travel time is 1 hour.

-Travel info: for all information about Naissaar, from excursions to cultural events and access to the island with different vessels, and also on tours of Aegna and Prangli, see www.sunlines.eu.
+Travel info: for all information about Naissaar, from excursions to cultural events and access to the island with different vessels, and also on tours of Aegna and Prangli, see monica.ee, liinilaevad.ee, sailing.ee.

 You can find information about Naissaar’s attractions, hiking trails, and other practicalities at naissaar.ee.